cyKamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-Display lines containing the pattern
+Display all the lines in the file